yashsinha1611/sfdocs_Build_AI/docs/Tracing/nodejs.md

          sfTraceConfig['SFTRACE_GLOBAL_LABELS'] += ',_tag_redact_body=true'
          ```

-2. Follow the below steps in the to customize the document type and destination index.
+2. Follow the below steps in the starting of the main file to customize the document type and destination index.
 (Optional)

      1. Add below line to customize the destination index (Default:"log"), Applicable values(log, metric).